 Now that you have a clean mental slate, draft a list of what needs your attention this week.
 I usually do this on Sundays and it takes me all of 20 minutes.
 Here’s what you do:

-Draw a line down the middle of a page and on the right side, write your weekly list.
-On the left side, list the days of the week with space under each to assign tasks.
+Draw a line down the middle of a page and on the left side, write your weekly list.
+On the right side, list the days of the week with space under each to assign tasks.

 Plug in any set appointments you have on the books first.
 Doctor’s appointment on Monday, phone interview on Wednesday, carpool duty on Thursday, etc.